Buddhad/SQL-Learning/Questions/Ex-2.md

 Before getting started with the instructions below, check out the column names in the `films table`!

-`Questions:1` Get the title of every film from the films table.
+`Question: 1` Get the title of every film from the films table.

-`Questions:2` Get the title and release year for every film.
+`Question: 2` Get the title and release year for every film.

-`Questions:3` Get the title, release year and country for every film.
+`Question: 3` Get the title, release year and country for every film.

-`Questions:4` Get all columns from the films table.
+`Question: 4` Get all columns from the films table.

 + [`Answers`](../Answers/Ex-2.md)